Yoav666s/dnd-wiki/_pages/reckonfear.md

 There's equipment in the game!

 ## Weapons
 The following is a list of weapon categories.
+You can choose any weapon that fits your setting and assign it to a befitting category in order to decide how it performs in battle.

 | Category | Damage | Damage Type | Properties | Examples |
 |  :---: | :---: | :---: | :---: | :---: |